 The overall academic programme is three and a half years long.
 Students study for the Foundation degree in their first two years; from the academic year 2010-2011 those in the third year of formation who have gained this Foundation degree will be studying for level 3 modules from St Mary’s honours degree in Theology and Religious Studies and will be able to use these to progress to a BA Theology.

 Those who feel called to the permanent diaconate in the Roman Catholic Church should contact their local parish priest.

-Dean of Studies, PDFP, Visiting Lecturer at St Mary’s
+Dean of Studies, PDFP, Senior Lecturer at St Mary’s